FREQUENTLY ASKED QUESTIONS

 Should I avoid certain areas in town?

-Yes, for your safety, avoid entering rivers, streams, and park facilities until they are officially reopened.
-Damaged roadways may also pose hazards, so only travel if essential.
+For your safety, avoid entering rivers, streams, and park facilities until they have been repaired, restored, and officially reopened.

 Are Town parks open?

 The Town of Black Mountain continues to assess and respond to the extensive damage caused by Hurricane Helene.
-Several town facilities and most public parks and spaces have been significantly impacted and remain closed, including the golf course.
+Several town facilities and most public parks and spaces have been significantly impacted and remain closed.
 We appreciate your understanding as we continue the long process of repair.
-CLICK HERE to read the most up-to-date status report.
+CLICK HERE to learn about debris removal efforts overseen by the Army Corp of Engineers in River Walk Dog Park, Veterans Park, and the Swannanoa River.

 Are Town facility rentals available?